DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Best Practice:** The best practice is to use external stylesheets to keep HTML and CSS code separate, which improves code organization and simplifies maintenance.

 ---

+#### CSS PRECEDENCE - The importance of file order

+### Course Step Number: 369
+### Date Researched: 2025-08-02

+### Key Learnings:

+* **Precedence Rule:** Discovered a key rule of CSS precedence: for styles with equal specificity, the one that is parsed last by the browser is the one that is applied.
+* **Practical Application:** This means that the placement of the `<link>` tag for an external stylesheet relative to the `<style>` tag for internal CSS is critical.
+A change in their order can completely change the visual outcome of a webpage.

+---